Voyz/ibind/docs/ibkr_compendium.md

 - Month-level queries don't show weeklies - steps 1-4 return only month-level data.
 - Strike-level queries reveal weeklies - step 5 is where weekly options become visible.
 - Different strikes may have different weekly availability - some strikes may have only one contract returned.

+## Issue Priority For Live vs Paper Account

+_Aug 2026_

+Internally IBKR seems to assign different priority to issues appearing in live and paper accounts.

+From an exchange with an IBKR support agent:

+> [Support]: Please note that this behaviour is a unique artifact of trading in the paper trading environment.
+As a result, this may not be prioritized compared to our production issues.
+> [User]: _Based on what you wrote, do I understand correctly you assign higher priority to issues appearing in live accounts than to ones in paper trading accounts?_
+> [Support]: Yes.

+To elevate the priority of an issue, attempt to reproduce it on a live account and provide IBKR support with information on the live account attempts.

 [issues]: https://github.com/Voyz/ibind/issues